geoserver/geoserver.github.io/_posts/2022-04-11-geoserver-2-18-6-released.md

 This is an extra maintenance release of the 2.18.x series recommended for production systems that have not yet upgraded to 2.19.
 This release was made in conjunction with GeoTools 24.6.

-Thanks to everyone who contributed, and to Andrea Aime (GeoSolutions) for making this release.
+Thanks to everyone who contributed, and to Andrea Aime (GeoSolutions) and Jody Garnett (GeoCat) for making this release.

 ### Security Considerations